Coinbase Review 2026

 - Enter your full legal name, date of birth, and residential address exactly as they appear on your ID

-- Wait for approval - in my testing, this took approximately 4 hours, though Coinbase states it can take up to 24 hours during peak periods
+- Wait for approval - typically a few hours, though Coinbase states it can take up to 24 hours during peak periods

 If verification is rejected, double-check that your photos are clear, your ID is not expired, and all information matches exactly.
-I found the most common issues are blurry photos and mismatched names.
+The most common issues are blurry photos and mismatched names.

 Step 3: Secure Your Account (Critical!)

 This step is essential - do not skip any security measures.
-After seeing countless reports of compromised accounts, I cannot stress this enough:
+The countless reports of compromised accounts make this non-negotiable:

 - Enable Two-Factor Authentication (2FA) - This is absolutely essential!

-- I strongly recommend using an authenticator app (Google Authenticator, Authy) or hardware key (YubiKey) instead of SMS, which is vulnerable to SIM swap attacks - Setting this up took me about 3 minutes and provides critical protection
+- Use an authenticator app (Google Authenticator, Authy) or hardware key (YubiKey) instead of SMS, which is vulnerable to SIM swap attacks - Setup takes about 3 minutes and provides critical protection

 - Set up address whitelisting for withdrawals